Federated Feature Selection for Cyber-Physical Systems of Systems: Feature selection

-In this section, we provide an algorithm that in a finite number of steps is able to find a solution that well approximates that found by solving Problem (\ref{Native Optimization Porblem}) making negligible the assumption of independence among features introduced in Problem (\ref{Incremental Optimization Porblem}).
-This means that, instead of selecting one \ac{EA} at a time, we can select a set of \acp{EA} jointly.
+In this section, we describe the CE-based algorithm that finds, in a finite number of steps, a solution that well approximates the one found by solving problem (\ref{Native Optimization Porblem}), while making negligible the assumption of independence among features introduced in problem (\ref{Incremental Optimization Porblem}).
+In other words, with CE-based \ac{FS}, instead of selecting one \ac{EA} at a time, we select a set of \acp{EA} \emph{jointly}.